DavidMertz/attribution-description-framework/README.md

 # attribution-description-framework

 Ths repository intends to define standards for attribution of content that is used for training of (generative) AI models.
-The Attribution Descriptin Framework (ADF) builds upon RDF (Resource Description Framework) to create a mechanism to describe both the origin and permitted uses of particular content within training corpora of machine learning models.
+The Attribution Description Framework (ADF) builds upon RDF (Resource Description Framework) to create a mechanism to describe both the origin and permitted uses of particular content within training corpora of machine learning models.